White Manta - Indonesia LiveaboardInquiry

 Cancellation at any stage involves forfeit of monies already payed.

-Payment can be made via bank transfer or Credit or Debit card (Visa, AMEX, Mastercard) at no extra charge.
+Payment can be made via bank transfer, Wise, Credit or Debit card (Visa, AMEX, Mastercard) or Apple pay at no extra charge.

 10% - within 7 days of booking - non-refundable